kimyearho/Metube-electron/README.md

   <img src="https://cdn-images-1.medium.com/max/500/1*4JNvT8VJrbLKzwmfvkFFAQ.png" />
 </p>

-### Notice
-Your current daily quota has been exceeded and features related to Youtube API are not available.
-Items stored in my collection are playable.

 ### Help me.
 Find someone who can design new app icons and promotional banners.<br>
 The banner is for posting in the README.<br>